Lindt8/Lindt8.github.io/_pages/consulting.md

 <!-- &ensp;(<font color="#1F2CCA">JAEA</font><font color="#C1751F">UTK</font>) -->
 ------
-### Nuclear engineer / Expert radiation transport modeler
+### Nuclear engineer & Expert radiation transport and nuclear activation modeler

 ## Do you have any radiation-related challenges or questions you would like explored in simulation before committing to work on the ground?